Table of contents

 Personalization is where AI can really shine.
 It can help marketers personalize content by analyzing data and determining what content, language, or tone to use with a specific person based on their past behavior.

 For example, if someone has visited your website and looked at a specific product page but didn't add it to their cart, you could send them an email offer for the same product later that week.
 But what if they are based in Argentina?
 No problem.
-AI programs can learn Spanish and make your marketing efforts in Latin America a breeze.
+ChatGPT-powered AI chatbots can learn Spanish and make your marketing efforts in Latin America a breeze.

 Netflix uses machine learning algorithms to help customers discover new movies and tv shows they might be interested in based on their previous watch history.
 This information helps recommend video content based on the customer's preferences rather than simply showing them everything available on the platform—which we all know can be overwhelming.